-Melanoma is the most common form of cancer in young Australians and a team of researchers at Edith Cowan University (ECU) are undertaking new research to identify melanoma using a blood test.
-This will also help to detect the spread of secondary tumours caused by migrating melanoma cells in peripheral blood of patients.
+Melanoma is the most common form of cancer in young Australians, and a team of researchers at Edith Cowan University (ECU) is undertaking new research to prevent secondary tumours caused by melanomas.

-The project, led by Associate Professor Melanie Ziman, has been funded with a $70,000 research grant from the Cancer Council of WA.
+The project, led by Associate Professor Melanie Ziman, has been funded through a $70,000 research grant from the Cancer Council of WA.

 The blood test has the potential to save thousands of lives through early detection.

-Associate Professor Ziman says that the research findings will assist in diagnosis of melanoma and in treating aggressive melanomas.
+Professor Ziman says that the research findings will assist in treating aggressive melanomas.

-"By analysing the genetics of these dangerous cells, it is hoped that we can reduce the prevalence of secondary tumours caused by melanomas," she says.
+“By analysing the genetics of these dangerous cells, it is hoped that we can reduce the prevalence of secondary tumours caused by melanomas,” she said.

-While research into melanoma and skin cancer is breaking new ground, Associate Professor Ziman says that prevention and early detection is the best way to reduce the risk of skin cancer.
+While research into melanoma and skin cancer is breaking new ground, Professor Ziman says that prevention and early detection remains the best way to reduce the risk of skin cancer.

-"It's really important to protect yourself by covering up in the sun, wearing 30+ sunscreen and a hat, and try to stay in the shade as much as possible."
+“It’s really important to protect yourself by covering up in the sun, wearing 30+ sunscreen and a hat, and try to stay in the shade as much as possible,” she said.

 ECU Vice-Chancellor, Professor Kerry Cox, said ECU is committed to high-impact research that makes a difference.